doolieSoft/djbourse/README.md

 Some improvement to be done :
 * showing a flag in cell for stocks that have been splitted (AAPL in picture above)
+* Manage wallet and make some report on performance
+* Manage transactions